 Local teams need to buy into the campaign story and take ownership of executing the strategy in their home market.
 Ideally, it should contain a ‘pick ‘n’ mix’ of collateral that is created centrally but adaptable in-market.
-This allows you to support them with a raft of readymade comms materials that cater to local market needs, while maintaining the integrity of the campaign.
+This allows you to support them with a raft of ready made communications materials that cater to local market needs, while maintaining the integrity of the campaign.

 Remember, the strategy can’t be a ‘top down’ process as it won’t be embraced by your global teams.
 Involve and educate people at all levels so they get emotionally on-board with the campaign.